[HISTORY: Adopted by the Mayor and Council of the Borough of Edgewater 8-19-2019 by Ord. No. 2019-009. Amendments noted where applicable.]

 - SUBSTANTIAL IMPROVEMENT

-- Any reconstruction, rehabilitation, addition or other improvement of a structure during a ten-year period, the cost of which exceeds 50% of the market value of the structure before the start of construction of the improvement.
+- Any reconstruction, rehabilitation, addition, or other improvement of a structure during a ten-year period, the cost of which equals or exceeds 50% of the market value of the structure before the "start of construction" of the improvement.
 Substantial improvement also means "cumulative substantial improvement."
-This term includes structures which have incurred substantial damage, regardless of the actual repair work performed.
+This term includes structures which have incurred substantial damage, regardless of the actual repair work performed or repetitive loss.
 The term does not, however, include either:

-- (2) Any alteration of an historic structure, provided that the alteration will not preclude the structure's continued designation as an historic structure.
+- B. Any alteration of a historic structure, provided that the alteration will not preclude the structure's continued designation as an historic structure.

-- A grant of relief from the requirements of this chapter which permits construction in a manner that would otherwise be prohibited by this chapter.
+- A grant of relief from the requirements of this chapter that permits construction in a manner that would otherwise be prohibited by this chapter.

-No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
+No structure or land shall hereafter be constructed, relocated to, extended, converted, or altered without full compliance with the terms of this chapter and other applicable regulations.
 Violation of the provisions of this chapter by failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
-Any person who violates this chapter or who fails to comply with any of its requirements shall, upon conviction thereof, be punishable as provided in Chapter 1, Article II, General Penalty, for each violation and in addition, shall pay all costs and expenses involved in the case.
+Any person who violates this chapter or fails to comply with any of its requirements shall, upon conviction thereof, be punishable as provided in Chapter 1, Article II, General Penalty, for each violation, and in addition shall pay all costs and expenses involved in the case.
 Nothing herein contained shall prevent the Borough of Edgewater from taking such other lawful action as is necessary to prevent or remedy any violation.

-This chapter is not intended to repeal, abrogate or impair any existing easements, covenants or deed restrictions.
-However, where this chapter and another chapter, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.
+This chapter is not intended to repeal, abrogate, or impair any existing easements, covenants, or deed restrictions.
+However, where this chapter and other ordinances, easements, covenants, or deed restrictions conflict or overlap, whichever imposes the more stringent restrictions shall prevail.

 In the interpretation and application of this chapter, all provisions shall be:

-The elevation in relation to mean sea level of the lowest floor (including basement) of all structures;
+Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures;

-The elevation, in relation to mean sea level, to which any structure has been floodproofed;
+Elevation in relation to mean sea level to which any structure has been floodproofed;

-Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in § 210-19, Specific standards, and of this chapter; and
+Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in § 210-18B; and

-A description of the extent to which any watercourse will be altered or relocated as a result of the proposed development.
+Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.

 The Construction Official is hereby appointed to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.

-The duties of the Construction Official shall include, but not be limited to, the following:
+Duties of the Construction Official shall include, but not be limited to:

-Review of all development permits to determine that the permit requirements of this chapter have been satisfied.
+Review all development permits to determine that the permit requirements of this chapter have been satisfied.

 Use of other base flood data.
-When base flood elevation and floodway data has not been provided in accordance with § 210-7, Basis for establishing the areas of special flood hazard, the Construction Official shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, in order to administer § 210-18A, Specific standards, residential construction, and § 210-18B, Specific standards, nonresidential construction.
+When base flood elevation data has not been provided in accordance with § 210-7, Basis for establishing the areas of special flood hazard, the Construction Official shall obtain, review, and reasonably utilize any base flood elevation data available from a federal, state or other source, in order to administer § 210-18A, Specific standards, residential construction, and § 210-18B, Specific standards, nonresidential construction.

-Obtain and record the actual elevation in relation to mean sea level, of the lowest floor, including the basement, of all new or substantially improved structures and whether or not the structure contains a basement.
+Obtain and record the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.

 Maintain for public inspection all records pertaining to the provisions of this chapter.

-Notify adjacent communities and the New Jersey Department of Environmental Protection, Bureau of Flood Control and the Land Use Regulation Program prior to any alteration or relocation of a watercourse and submit evidence of such notification to the Federal Insurance Administration.
+Notify adjacent communities and the New Jersey Department of Environmental Protection, Bureau of Flood Control and the Land Use Regulation Program prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administration.

-Require that maintenance provided within the altered or relocated portion of said watercourse so that the flood-carrying capacity is not diminished.
+Require that maintenance is provided within the altered or relocated portion of said watercourse so the flood carrying capacity is not diminished.

-The Construction Official shall make interpretations, where needed, as to the exact location of the boundaries of the areas of special flood hazard (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
-The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in § 210-16, Appeals.
+Interpretation of FIRM boundaries.
+Make interpretations where needed, as to the exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
+The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in § 210-15.

 The Board of Adjustment, as established by the Borough of Edgewater, shall hear and decide appeals and requests for variances from the requirements of this chapter.

-The Board of Adjustment shall hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the Construction Official in the enforcement or administration of this chapter.
+They shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the Construction Official in the enforcement or administration of this chapter.

-Those aggrieved by the decision of the Board of Adjustment, or any taxpayer, may appeal such decision to the Mayor and Council of the Borough of Edgewater, pursuant to § 240-28 of the Land Use Procedures Ordinance of the Borough of Edgewater; provided, however, that such appeal is taken in accordance with the provisions set forth in N.J.S.A.
+Those aggrieved by the decision of the Board of Adjustment, or any taxpayer, may appeal such decision to the Mayor and Council of the Borough of Edgewater, as provided in § 240-28 of the Land Use Procedures Ordinance of the Borough of Edgewater provided said appeal is taken in accordance with the provisions set forth in N.J.S.A.
 40:55D-17.